Reubencfernandes/PhantomGuard/README.md

 >- Use "npm run start" to start the bot

 ## Information
+>- PhantomGuard is a private modeation bot for PhantomDEV.
->- If you would like to join our development team, simply head over tou our Support Discord and let us know
+>- If you would like to join our development team, simply head over tou our Support Discord and let us know.

+## Planned Features
+>- A web dashboard
+>- Gatekeeper
+>- Listing service integration
+>- github integration
+>- Administration commands
+>- Moderation commands
+>- Fun commands
+>- Music commands
+>- Search commands
+>- Utility commands
+>- Custom Commands
+>- RSS Commands
+>- Help commands
+>- Stream commands

 ## Support Discord
 **PhantomDEV**: https://auttaja.io/PhantomDEV